zeyd-ilb/DBL-Data-Challange/README.md

 - **Demo Codes**: Contains scripts for different tasks.
   - `Aggregations`: Scripts for data aggregation.
   - `ChatBot`: Code for chatbot functionalities.
-  - `Cleaning`: Scripts for data cleaning.
+  - `Cleaning`: Folder that includes scripts for data cleaning.
   - `MongoCompound.py`: MongoDB compound queries.
   - `RoBERTa_compound.py`: RoBERTa model scripts.
 It makes compound sentiment scores for selected text.
   - `create_chains.py`: Script for creating the conversation chains.
   - `cumulative scores per reply.py`: Script for calculating cumulative scores before a reply from the airline.
   - `import_jsons.py`: Script for importing JSON files into mongodb.
+Usefull to import multiple json files at once.
   - `vader.py`: VADER sentiment analysis script.
   - `txt fix.py`:  Use it on the ouput of `cumulative_scores_per_reply.py` script.
 Keeps only the chains that have certain length in the txt file.
   - `txt to csv.py`: Use it on the ouput of `txt fix.py` script.
 Convert txt file to proper csv.